paulieguk/LDW-Feb22/Content/Instructions-004.md

 **Networks page**

-1. [] Add a network all the defaults should be correct:
+1. [] Add a network, accepting all the defaults:

 !IMAGE[rlibjdkb.jpg](images/rlibjdkb.jpg)